ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Address Translations.md

 The bounds register is used to keep virtual address translations within reasonable bounds.
 This is helpful to avoid querying the hardware for the memory in an address that doesn't exist, which could cause serious problems.
 The part of the processor that handles address translations (and where the base and bounds registers are) is called the **memory management unit (MMU)**.

 When the OS hands off control to a process, it must save the base and bounds registers.
-It saves thi
+It saves these register to the **process control block (PCB)